WJRZ-FM: History

 For Christmas 2009, WJRZ-FM flipped to an all-Christmas playlist on Friday, November 6, 2009.

 On December 14, 2009, most of the on-air personnel at WJRZ-FM were dismissed and on December 15, WJRZ-FM started airing commercials between the Christmas songs announcing their new format.
 In each of the commercials, they were playing the type of songs typically heard in that type of format.
 On December 26, 2009, 100.1 WJRZ-FM became Magic 100.1 "Today's Best Variety" similar to Greater Media's sister station WMGQ; an adult contemporary format from New Brunswick, NJ which is also programmed by WJRZ-FM's OM/PD Jeff Rafter.
 It was not, however, a direct simulcast.
 The stations shared similar personalities who voicetracked their shows on the WJRZ-FM signal (mornings with Chris McCoy and mid-days with Debbie Mazella).

 In 2010, Jeff Rafter was relieved of his duties at WJRZ-FM.
 He remained OM/PD at WMGQ for a time before heading over to competitor Press Comm 107.1 The Boss.
-Glenn Kalina overtook the OM/PD role and became host of the station's new local morning show.
+Glenn Kalina took over the OM/PD role and became host of the station's new local morning show.

-On April 22, 2013, at 6 a.m., after his last song played on Magic 100.1 was "We Are Never Getting Back Together" By Taylor Swift, WJRZ-FM flipped back to their classic hits format carried from 2000–09 as WJRZ 100.1: Jersey's Greatest Hits.
+On April 22, 2013, at 6 am, after the last song played on Magic 100.1, We Are Never Ever Getting Back Together By Taylor Swift, WJRZ-FM flipped back to their classic hits format carried from 2000 to 2009 as WJRZ 100.1: Jersey's Greatest Hits.
 The new station launched with "Here Comes the Sun" by the Beatles followed by "The Boys are Back in Town" by Thin Lizzy.

 On January 6, 2015, longtime Program Director/Afternoon host Glenn Kalina announced his resignation of the positions and retirement from full-time radio.
-Assistant Program Director Matt Knight was elevated to Program Director/Afternoons while TJ Bryan fills the Assistant Program Director/Mornings role.
+Assistant Program Director Matt Knight was elevated to Program Director/Afternoons, while TJ Bryan filled the Assistant Program Director/Mornings role.
 Glenn continued to host "The Beatles: From Us To You" on Sunday mornings with Beatles authority Richie V.

 On July 19, 2016, Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WJRZ) for $240 million.
 The FCC approved the sale on October 6, and the sale closed on November 1.